bento-video/bento/docs/dashboard-deployment-guide.md

 `docker build -t yourhubusername/bentobackend .`

 ### Push image to Docker Hub
-IMPORTANT, immediately after pushing this image login to [Docker hub](https://hub.docker.com) and configure settings to make this repo private as it contains your AWS keys
+IMPORTANT, immediately after pushing this image login to [Docker hub](https://hub.docker.com) and configure your settings to make this repo private as it contains your AWS keys

 `docker push yourhubusername/bentobackend`